ubadah-alsahuny/weather-dashboard/README.md

 Throughout my reserach for the best design and UIs for a user, I came across a lot of desgins that use Glass Effect to make it look better.
 And because I am freshman in the field of Flutter development, I didn't know how to achieve such thing, but with the correct searches, I was able to achieve that in my pages, such as, (Sign in, and Login).

 ## 🏗 How Can It Be Improved?
-- Adding a Dark Theme.
-* A built-in recommendation system based on what the user's search history.
+- Adding a Light Theme, or a theme change when switching between daytime and nighttime forecasts.
+* More detailed information about the weather, such as (Wind, Propability of rain, etc...).
++ A menu of fields to change the area or place that its weather needs to be fetched.

-## 🖼 Images of Website:
+## 🖼 Image of Website:
 <img width="1366" height="768" alt="weather-dashboard-website" src="https://github.com/user-attachments/assets/3d9b80b3-111f-40c5-a2b5-d9b57b4fba50" />